-1. Describe and use statistical distribution for risk modelling

-2. To enhance problem solving and programming skills in R with extensive programming exercises.
+- 1.Describe and use statistical distribution for risk modelling - 2.To enhance problem solving and programming skills in R with extensive programming exercises.

+Course Outcome: Upon completion of the course, the students will be able to
-1. Explain about the various statistical concepts that were used in a program and their relevance

-2. Create an algorithm for a given problem and implement the same in R.

-3. Discover errors in a R program and to fix them using proper tools and methodology

-4. Critique a R program and describe ways to improve it.

-5. Predict or describe the patterns in data using machine learning techniques in R.
+- 1. Explain about the various statistical concepts that were used in a program and their relevance - 2.
+Create an algorithm for a given problem and implement the same in R. - 3.
+Discover errors in a R program and to fix them using proper tools and methodology - 4.
+Critique a R program and describe ways to improve it. - 5.
+Predict or describe the patterns in data using machine learning techniques in R.